fiskmoz/Jobylon-test/README.md

-# Jobylon-test
+# Messaging service
-A test for Jobylon recruitment process
+A smal online messaging servic initially made for a recruitment process

+# Hosting
+This service is currently hosted and can be used at: www.fiskmoz.pythonanywhere.com

 # How to run locally
 * Have python 3.7.1 installed